serhiyraskoley/red_seq/README.md

 # Red Seq

 Script checking file in folder and if file excist create issue with attached files.
-For you in scheduler you can compile script to exe for Windows via auto_script_to_exe.
+Script checking file in folder and if file excist create issue with attached files.
+You can convert script to exe file via [auto_script_to_exe](https://pypi.org/project/auto-py-to-exe/) and set scheduler on Windows.

 ## Example of config file